Skip to content

 WAILA example

-By default, a block will simply display its name in WAILA:
+By default, a block will simply display its name in WAILA (along with the given tool and tool status if the block has a preferred tool).

 Example block WAILA